oemof/heat-pump-tutorial/workshop/getting-started/setup-python.md

 ## Installation

-Make sure you have installed your favorite python on your machine.
+Make sure you have installed your favorite python distribution as well as a code editor on your machine.
 A lightweight python installation is, for example, [miniforge](https://github.com/conda-forge/miniforge).
 Then you can follow these steps to create an environment and install the required dependencies:

 1. Create a new folder on your machine.
 2. Download the `environment.yml` file from the